Data-backed planning intelligence · 3,780,000+ decisions analysed across England

 More Pembrokeshire Coast National Park planning data

-Methodology: Classifies 6,872 decisions in Pembrokeshire Coast National Park into residential project types using keyword matching against proposal descriptions (matching generate_site_data.py subtype rules).
+Methodology: Classifies 6,942 decisions in Pembrokeshire Coast National Park into residential project types using keyword matching against proposal descriptions (matching generate_site_data.py subtype rules).
 A single application may appear in multiple categories.
-Data from Pembrokeshire Coast National Park Council's public planning portal, January 2020 to present.
+Data from Pembrokeshire Coast National Park Council's public planning portal, January 2020 to August 2026.
 Full methodology →

 Check planning approval patterns in Pembrokeshire Coast National Park — Free